 Make sure to use various types of content on different platforms.
 Bombarding your members with only promotional content is a turnoff.
 Give genuinely useful tips and create shareable content.
 Have a member of your team manage your social media account to respond to any queries or comments.

 Marketing to get new members or subscribers normally means offering a discount or special promotion.
-However, when you offer these incentives, remember to show some love to the customers who have been loyal to you.
+However, marketers often forget about their existing customer base.
+When you offering these incentives, remember to show some love to the customers who have been loyal to you.

 When marketing membership sites, use discounts to demonstrate that you still appreciate your current members, not just new ones.
 Instead of paying monthly, you can offer a discount for the renewal of service or for purchasing multiple months at once.
 These kinds of touches can make all the difference if a customer is thinking about canceling their subscription.